agormp/seqconverter/README.md

 python3 -m pip install seqconverter
 ```

+## Dependencies

+seqconverter relies on the [sequencelib](https://github.com/agormp/sequencelib) library, which is automatically included when using pip to install.

 ## Highlights

 * Can be used to convert between sequence file formats but also does other things